 There is a range of legal and regulatory frameworks that affect the park and determine its use and development.
-This management plan states what Greater Wellington will do, not do, allow others to do or not, within the constraints set by any other Acts or regulations.
-Greater Wellington or any member of the public wanting to undertake an activity in the park has to satisfy the requirements of this plan as well as any other relevant plans or legislation.
+This management plan states what the Regional Council will do, not do, allow others to do or not, within the constraints set by any other Acts or regulations.
+The Regional Council or any member of the public wanting to undertake an activity in the park has to satisfy the requirements of this plan, as well as any other relevant plans or legislation.